specs-cli/specs-cli/commands/create_feature_specs.md

     - Design model elements, API interfaces, and UI components that can serve as templates for future features.
     - Consider extensibility and how general specifications might be extracted later.

-    - Analyze the feature description given by the developer and create detailed specifications for all sections defined by the specifications template.
+    - Analyze the feature description given by the developer and create detailed specifications for all sections defined by each template.
-    - Write all specifications to the target file `[sanitized-feature-name]-specs.md`.
+    - Write specifications to the appropriate type-specific files.

-3. **Review and finalize specifications (Mode-dependent)**:
+2. **Review and finalize specifications (Mode-dependent)**:

     **Full Mode**:
-    - Review the completed `[sanitized-feature-name]-specs.md` file and make sure all specifications are complete, accurate, and technology-agnostic.
+    - Review each completed specification file and make sure all specifications are complete, accurate, and technology-agnostic.
     - Verify that the feature integrates properly with existing specifications and architectural patterns.
     - Ensure consistency with established naming conventions and data models.
     - Check that API interfaces follow existing patterns and don't conflict with current endpoints.
     - Validate that UI components align with existing design patterns and user flows.

     **Bootstrap Mode**:
-    - Review the completed `[sanitized-feature-name]-specs.md` file and make sure all specifications are complete, accurate, and technology-agnostic.
+    - Review each completed specification file and make sure all specifications are complete, accurate, and technology-agnostic.
     - Verify that the specifications establish good foundational patterns for the project.
     - Ensure that model elements, API interfaces, and UI components are designed for extensibility.
     - Check that the specifications can serve as templates for future feature development.
     - Consider how general specifications might be extracted from this feature later.

-    - If there are any open questions or areas of uncertainty, add them to the **Open Questions** specifications section.
+    - If there are any open questions or areas of uncertainty, add them to the appropriate **Open Questions** section in the relevant specification file.

-### Phase 4: Ask the developer for clarification (Mode-dependent)
+### Phase 5: Ask the developer for clarification (Mode-dependent)

 **Full Mode**:
 1. **Review open questions with context**:
-    - For each question in the **Open Questions** specifications section, ask the developer for clarification.
+    - For each question in any **Open Questions** section across all specification files, ask the developer for clarification.
     - Provide context about how the answer might affect integration with existing specifications or codebase.
     - Consider questions about consistency with established patterns and architectural decisions.
-    - **IMMEDIATELY** after receiving each answer, update the **Open Questions** section in `[sanitized-feature-name]-specs.md` with the developer's response.
+    - **IMMEDIATELY** after receiving each answer, update the appropriate **Open Questions** section in the relevant specification file with the developer's response.
     - Always map the right question and answer together.
     - If the developer provides additional information or a different perspective, update the question and answer accordingly.
     - **NEVER wait for the developer to ask you to save the answers - persist them automatically as soon as they are provided.**

 **Bootstrap Mode**:
 1. **Review open questions with future considerations**:
-    - For each question in the **Open Questions** specifications section, ask the developer for clarification.
+    - For each question in any **Open Questions** section across all specification files, ask the developer for clarification.
     - Provide context about how the answer might affect future feature development and general specifications extraction.
     - Consider questions about foundational patterns and extensibility decisions.
-    - **IMMEDIATELY** after receiving each answer, update the **Open Questions** section in `[sanitized-feature-name]-specs.md` with the developer's response.
+    - **IMMEDIATELY** after receiving each answer, update the appropriate **Open Questions** section in the relevant specification file with the developer's response.
     - Always map the right question and answer together.
     - If the developer provides additional information or a different perspective, update the question and answer accordingly.
     - **NEVER wait for the developer to ask you to save the answers - persist them automatically as soon as they are provided.**

 2. **Update specifications (Mode-dependent)**:
-    - **Full Mode**: Make sure to update the file `[sanitized-feature-name]-specs.md` with the developer's responses, ensuring consistency with existing specifications.
+    - **Full Mode**: Make sure to update the appropriate specification files with the developer's responses, ensuring consistency with existing specifications.
-    - **Bootstrap Mode**: Make sure to update the file `[sanitized-feature-name]-specs.md` with the developer's responses, considering how they establish foundational patterns for the project.
+    - **Bootstrap Mode**: Make sure to update the appropriate specification files with the developer's responses, considering how they establish foundational patterns for the project.
     - **Critical**: This update must happen immediately after each answer is received, not at the end of the conversation.